sun-data/ndoptimize/docs/index.rst

 Introduction
 ============

-:mod:`ndoptimize` is a experimental library designed to parallelize and accelerate objective function minimization, similar to the :mod:`scipy.optimize` package, using the `Numba <https://numba.readthedocs.io/en/stable/>`_ just-in-time compiler.
+:mod:`ndoptimize` is an experimental library designed to parallelize and accelerate objective function minimization, similar to the :mod:`scipy.optimize` package, using the `Numba <https://numba.readthedocs.io/en/stable/>`_ just-in-time compiler.